tamtran4869/E-commerce-analysis/Traffic_source_analysis.md

 Only gsearch-nonbrand-desktop campaign gains the expected CTR.
 Although the bsearch-nonbrand-desktop did not get a conversion rate of 4%, it has a significantly high conversion rate.
 As a feature of SEM, the inventory may not always be available.
 If the inventory in Google is enough, the team could bid down the bsearch campaign.
 Otherwise, the team could optimise ad content to improve the rate on bsearch-nonbrand-desktop.

-Ads in Google search on both devices have higher CTR compared to Bing search.
+Ads in gsearch on both devices have higher CTR compared to bsearch.

 ## Question 6
 Pull organic search, direct type-in, and paid brand search sessions by the month, and show those sessions a % of paid search nonbrand.